-- 1. Pull out the oil dipstick (1) and check the oil level.
+- 1. Pull out the oil dipstick and check the oil level.
 The correct level is between the minimum and maximum marks on the oil dipstick. - 2.
-Fill with more oil at point 2 in the illustration when the oil level is at or below the lower mark.
+Fill with more oil via the oil filler if the oil level is at or below the minimum mark.

-You can find more information on the correct oil grade under the heading Oil grade.
+For information on the correct oil type, see the section Oil grade.